nhanlon2/rspace/README.md

 e.g `http://localhost:8080/sampleDetails/1277977` (this displays some container nesting)

-Shows all details of a single sample.
+Shows a few selected details of a single sample.
 Some location information has been generated to help find the sample.

 //TODO
  - Determine if the users find the `expiryWithinDays` query useful or confusing.